 Therapy is one of the key treatment options for most types of phobias, and gamophobia is no different.

-With the right professional help and diagnosis, one can manage and control this fear, and live a normal life.
+With the right professional help and diagnosis, one can manage and control this fear and live a normal life.

-This is an effective form of therapy for several different conditions.
+Cognitive-behavioral therapy is an effective form of therapy for several different conditions.
 With this therapy, a counselor can help you learn how to think and act differently in certain situations.
 This may come in handy while you get over your phobia of marriage.

 You may also want to talk to your doctor about medications that can help your anxiety or other symptoms you experience due to your marriage fear.
 There’s a chance that prescriptions may help you treat some of your most serious symptoms, although there is no specific medicine for this phobia.